Child and Youth Mental Health

 For children and youth experiencing mental health issues, timely and effective therapeutic services is the most desirable option.
 These services (including brief, group, and one-to-one services) should take place without unnecessary delays.
 Clients in urgent need, presenting with suicidal thoughts for example, do not wait for services.

 In 2020/21, with the onset of COVID, CYMH quickly transformed from a primarily face-to-face service model to a remote, electronic service delivery model.
-During 2019/2020, 95% of CYMH services were delivered face-to-face compared to 37% face-to-face service in 2020/2021.
-Even with this transformation, 15% of clients had no wait for service (compared to 20% in a typical year) and the average time waited for a first clinical service was 68 days, about 2 weeks longer than previous years, similar to time to first service in 2016/17.
+During 2019/2020, 95% of CYMH services were delivered face-to-face compared to 37% face-to-face service in 2020/2021, 67% in 2021/2022, 83% in 2022/2023.
+The average time waited for a first clinical service was 70 days, about 2 weeks longer than pre-COVID years, similar to time to first service in 2016/17.